Class InstallationScriptProvider

 • FINISH

 A sentinel value for the content of the script to execute after the SQL scripts provided by the authority.
-This is an Apache SIS build-in script for creating indexes or performing any other manipulation that help SIS to use the dataset.
-Those indexes are not required for proper working of EPSGFactory, but can significantly improve performances.
+This is an Apache SIS build-in script for creating indexes or performing other manipulations that help SIS to use the dataset.
+Those indexes are not mandatory for allowing EPSGFactory to work, but improve performances.

 See Also: